SiddhiKakkar/SiddhiKakkar/README.md

 -  My name is **Siddhi Kakkar**
 -  I'm a student of **B.Tech Computer Science** in **India**
 -  I am interested in **Web Development** , **Machine Learning**
+-  All of my projects are available at [https://github.com/SiddhiKakkar](https://github.com/SiddhiKakkar)
 -  Ask me about programming in general, I am always available to help and learn together.